gathuku/mpesa/README.md

 # Mpesa

 Welcome to [mpesa](https://developer.safaricom.co.ke/) API gem.
-The gem will help you integrate with mpesa daraja API very easily.
+The gem define the API resources and helps developer to make requests cleanly.

+When you receive a JSON response from an API endpoint, it's really easy to convert this to a Ruby hash.
+But hashes don't feel very Ruby-ish when you're working with them.

+To help on this this gem parse the responses to `OpenStruct` Objects so developer can interact with the response just like regular ruby objects we are used to.

+This Gem provives an interface that developers can use to convert json to `OpenStruct` objects, this is usefull when you want to parse results callbacks.

 Learn how to build your own gem [link](https://github.com/gathuku/mpesa/blob/master/blog.md)